-This post was written at the end of episode 10 of The King 2Hearts-

 Creepy.
 Loony.
-Those words perfectly describing him, Plus his past, I may add he make me shuddering.
-He might make us confused with what is his real intention, But put him in the same room with Jae Ha, and you got another word: Psycho, megalomaniac.
+Those words perfectly describing him, Plus his past, I may add he make me shudder.
+He might make us confused about what is his real intention, But put him in the same room with Jae Ha, and you got another word: Psycho, megalomaniac.
 Until episode 10, we still don’t get a glimpse about his past other than the ‘fighting scene’.
 His conversation with Jae Ha is so intense that I thought I need to hold my breath.

 Eun Kyu Tae – Lee Soon Jae

 Duality, that’s probably a perfect word to describe this character.
 The chief secretary, as well as Eun Shi Kyeong’s father.
-This old man has served Royal Family for 30 years old, and he might be the one who know the cruelty and truth behind the royal family the most.
+This old man has served Royal Family for 30 years old, and he might be the one who knows the cruelty and truth behind the royal family the most.
 For that long time, I can’t believe that he betray them in a b blink of eyes.
-In addition, he seem act by his own belief, not Jae Ha, nor John Mayer.
+In addition, he seems act by his own belief, not Jae Ha, nor John Mayer.
 What is his true intention, I wonder?

 Actually, There are many characters need to get mentioned in this series, from WOC team to the Royal Family.
 But since it’s just a review, let’s going around only in our main characters.

 Up until now, I’m satisfied with every casts, alas with directing and cinematography.
 And despite lack of OST released, I’m truly impressed by each piece of the BGM.
 Perfectly fitted the image of the creator of Beethoven Virus, the BGM portraying a grand scale of imperial, lux, grandious…and glamour, nothing sucks in term of OST, just me wanting them, so release the BGM please, MBC?